logo

 types of french cheese blue

 These types of French cheese are easily recognized by the channels of blue or greenish-blue that run throughout them.
-They are mostly made from cow's milk with the notable exception of roquefort, which is made from sheep's milk.
+They are mostly made from cow's milk with the notable exception of Roquefort, which is made from sheep's milk.

 These types of French cheese are made from other cheeses blended together.
 They are usually sold in small portions and can be flavored with various things, such as garlic, pepper, and herbs.
 They are meant to be spread, and you might even catch a Frenchman eating this cheese as an appetizer!
 Boursin is one well known example.